SkylineCommunications/dataminer-docs/connector-help/connector_help/Plisch_SCU_Dual_Drive_DVB.md

 # Plisch SCU Dual Drive DVB

 Plisch SCU Dual Drive DVB is a transmitter that can broadcast live 4K (Ultra HD).
-This driver allows you to monitor information related to different aspects of the device, and also to control the entire device.
+This connector allows you to monitor information related to different aspects of the device, and also to control the entire device.

 ## About